Moesif/moesif-browser-js/README.md

 moesif.start()
 ```

-Starts the capturing AJAX API calls.
-Should not be called before init.
+Call `start` when you want to start logging AJAX API calls.

 #### stop, () => null